What is MAPPA?

 Multi-Agency Public Protection Arrangements

 The fundamental purpose of the MAPPA is public protection and the reduction of serious harm.
-The protection of children, adults at risk of harm and other members of the public is paramount.
-The MAPPA offer the potential for a co-ordinated approach to the management of people who commit sex offences and the critical few other high-risk offenders who are assessed by the Responsible Authorities (Fife Council, Police Scotland, NHS Fife and the Scottish Prison Service) as posing a risk of serious harm by reason of their conviction/sentence.
+The protection of children, adults at risk of harm, and other members of the public are paramount.

-The principal responsibility to protect the public from offenders that fall within the MAPPA remit lies with the Responsible Authorities, but many other agencies play important roles in managing offenders in the community and it is through information sharing under a ‘duty to co-operate’ with the Responsible Authorities that a true understanding of offenders’ behaviours can be ascertained.
+The principal responsibility to protect the public from offenders that fall within the MAPPA remit lies with the Responsible Authorities, but many other agencies play important roles in managing offenders in the community.
+It is through information sharing under a ‘duty to co-operate’ with the Responsible Authorities that a true understanding of offenders’ behaviours can be ascertained.